lextm/jekyll-theme-chirpy/_posts/2016-5-14-android-support-repository-and-xamarin-android.md

 # Downloading Android Support Repository

-If you haven’t installed Android bits properly, the very first compilation of an Android project (in my case, a Xamarin.Forms project) would take a very long time.
+If you haven't installed Android bits properly, the very first compilation of an Android project (in my case, a Xamarin.Forms project) would take a very long time.
 This initially seemed to be horrible, and even more for me as I am behind the Great Firewall of China, but I soon found out Xamarin Studio was trying to download one of the Android packages from Google, android_m2repository_r29.zip, aka Android Support Repository.
 The version number might be different on your machine based on a few factors (Xamarin.Android version I think).

 It is rather strange in my case that Xamarin Studio wants to download release 29, while I have already installed release 30 from Android SDK Manager.